 I would have to be stoned to explain the fifth dimension to you right now, but one way to look at it as the realm of possibility, the plane on which one can plot all three dimensional things existing at all possible times.
 It is through this labyrinth that crazy of Nietzsche strolls, knowing that the end of the maze will only lead you to the beginning again.
 Coates expresses this confluence once again as waves, but instead of the ripples out of dissonance, we lope seasick up and down folds in time/spaces slippery fabric.

 The real meat of this piece is revealed halfway through this movement, in that the sine waves build up to dizzying degrees only to drop us into momentary silence as they build up again.
 On this second trip, we have our sea legs and can hear the basic tones of the system, we can see the threads in the fabric.
 Toward the end, the undulations slow down to a drone, perhaps consciousness or a Nirvana state where we are everything, everywhere all the time.
 And then it stops.
-Maybe there is actually an additional movement into the sixth dimension, but it is too complex for our three-dimensional brains to hear it.
+Maybe there is actually an additional movement into the sixth dimension, but it is too complex for our three-dimensional brains to hear it. - The 6th quartet (2000) is built of "Still," "Meditation," and "Evanescence" it opens in what I like to call De Chirico stillness, notes occupying the deserted plazas occupying the spaces in the painter's metaphysically charged yet lifeless landscapes.
+Coates is almost, but not quite playing in the walled garden of drones, letting tones exist like flowering plants long enough to experience their subtle perfume.
+I say not quite, because there are traces of the melodic still present, keeping these pieces from being the physics lab demonstrations that drone music often becomes.

 I tried to plug my brain into the wikipedia article on evanescent waves but I stopped when the fuses started to smoke in their sockets, leaving me to walk away with evanescent meaning "tends to vanish."
 The magnificent drones of the previous movements are now collapsed, almost existing as radiation from the previous having been emitted.
 Tiny events occur in this near silent primordia, little thuds of strings, a faint murmur from below begging you to dig into the hear mist-covered ground.
-Theses little sprouts are doing the opposite of vanishing, they are instead thriving in having existed, more alive as echoes than as the original shout.
+Theses little sprouts are doing the opposite of vanishing, they are instead thriving in having existed, more alive as echoes than as the original shout. - The 7th quartet (2001) is one dramatic movement called "Angels" conjuring spirits out of pulses and shivers.
+There is some similarity in cinematic effect with Ligeti's more famous works, but "Angels" is more melodically brazen, allowing melodies to twitter out like birds as the sky blazes with bursts of an organ.

-8. I am reticent to even try to listen to music after "Angels" but it is a mention of the 8th quartet (2001) that brought me here.
+This, by the way, is precisely what I am looking for in contemporary string quartet, and music in general - something that rips at the fabric of the familiar so that I may peek through and glimpse the fantastic. - I am reticent to even try to listen to music after "Angels" but it is a mention of the 8th quartet (2001) that brought me here.
 This one seems to be an amalgamation of the previous quartets, but I am also open to the idea that I am projecting that notion from having sat through them all.
 The peaks and valleys here in the first movement "On Wings of Sound" are familiar ones after having experienced similar landscapes in the previous quartets, but the line of the land seems to be folded here, such that the high and low points match up.
 Perhaps this is the confident products of the pan-dimensional musings of the 5th quartet.

 "In Falling Timbers Buried" we are thrust into a realm of sighs, larger and more laden with exhaustion than those in the 2nd quartet.
 The organ of "Angels" is invoked in dissonant clusters out of which searing high tones ceaselessly rise, bringing out the most unexpected thing, a simple, orchestral semi-Romantic big finish.
 "Prayer" continues this unabashedly melodic trek, the whole quartet working as one through a simple, nay hummable melody.
 Compared to the rest of the works here, "Prayer" is the most accessible piece of music, but also the most elegant, as if it is a culmination of the previous meditations and soul-scrapings that went on in the previous pieces, which is, I suppose, the form a proper prayer should take.